Hiking the Puʻu Māʻeliʻeli Trail (Digging Hill Pillbox) on Oʻahu, Hawaiʻi

 Distance: 2.2 miles / 3.5 km

-The Puʻu Māʻeliʻeli Trail, also known as the Digging Hill Trail, is a little lesser-known secret on Oʻahu’s east side.
+The Puʻu Māʻeliʻeli Trail, also known as the Digging Hill Pillbox Trail, is a little lesser-known Oʻahu secret on the east side of the island.

 That being said, the Puʻu Māʻeliʻeli Trail to the pillbox at the top is a favorite among locals, especially when it comes to hiking the trail for sunrise.
-Therefore, I ask that you please do what you can to minimize your impact and not draw negative attention to this fun trail!
+Therefore, I ask that you please do what you can to minimize your impact and not draw negative attention to this fun, little-known Oʻahu adventure!

 Puʻu Māʻeliʻeli Trailhead Parking